Medic1111/FINALLY-SEEN/CONTRIBUTING.md

 ### First things first:

+- We do use Github API to pull some stats including your profile picture if you're on the list of top 8 contributors.
+IF YOU'RE NOT OKAY WITH THAT, Please do not contribute =) or don't be top 8.

 - Your initial contribution will be adding your contact to ROSTER.md

 - You will find the template and instructions (hint: click raw to view markdown and copy)